BinaryAlien/buildcopier/README.md

 ## What is it ?

-buildcopier is a TypeScript library which is able to translate online League of Legends builds into clipboard imports.
+buildcopier is a TypeScript library which translates online League of Legends builds into clipboard imports.
 This is the successor and upgraded version of its Python equivalent `itemsetcopier` which I do not support anymore.

+The online build websites currently supported by buildcopier are [MOBAfire](https://mobafire.com/), [Mobalytics](https://mobalytics.gg/) and [OP.GG](https://www.op.gg/)

 ## How to use it